toshiyan/cmblensplus/README.md

 # Analysis tools for 2D map to compute some higher-order statistics

-This package contains a Fortran wrapper for Python, to reconstruct lensing potential, cosmic bi-refrimgence, and patchy reionization from cosmic microwave background anisotropies (CMB) in full and flat sky.
+This package contains a wrapper for Python, to reconstruct lensing potential, cosmic bi-refrimgence, and patchy reionization from cosmic microwave background anisotropies (CMB) in full and flat sky.
 This package also includes modules for delensing, some bi-spectrum calculation, and so on.
 Installing this library at NERSC is straightforward.

+# Installation

+  The easiest way to install the entire package is to run the shellscript:
+     - ./install.sh all
+  You will find modules inside "wrap/".

+  Note that the install.sh file compiles the following files:

+  [1] Fortran public software (located inside F90/pub/)

+  FFTW, cfitsio, Healpix, LAPACK95, and Lenspix.

+  [2] Fortran codes to create a wrapper

 # Documents and Reference